Twenty-eight (card game): First phase

 The player to the dealer's right leads to the first trick; players must follow suit if possible, the highest card of the suit lead wins the trick, and the winner of each trick leads to the next.
+The card with no points always loses to the card with points(all jacks, nines, tens and aces) and if all cards led have no points, the card with the higher number wins.
 During this first phase it is illegal for the bidder to lead a card of the trump suit, unless he or she has no cards of other suits or if another player has already led a card of the trump suit.
-If you have no card of the suit led you have two options:
+If you have no card of the suit led, you have two options:

 You may discard any card.
 This card cannot win the trick.

 Before playing a card, you may call for the bidder's face down trump to be exposed.
 In this case, the bidder must turn this trump card face up for all to see, and it is then added to the bidder's hand.
 Having called for the trump to be exposed, you must play a trump to this trick if you have one; if you have no trump you may discard any card.
 The play now enters the second phase.

 During the first phase, the face down trump card is not considered as belonging to the bidder's hand.
 If the bidder holds no card of the suit that was led, the bidder has essentially the same options as the other players: to discard any card without declaring trump, or to expose the face down trump card and play a trump card to the trick which was face down.